xamarin/Monkey.BluetoothLE/README.md

-# Robotics, from Xamarin.Labs
+# Monkey.Robotics

 ![Xamarin Robotics](https://github.com/xamarin/Xamarin.Robotics/raw/master/Support%20Files/Images/Architectural_Overview.png)

-Xamarin.Labs Robotics is a full-stack framework that aims to make Robotics and Wearable development much easier by providing a foundation that provides core functionality both for bulding both mobile apps that are Wearables/Robotics aware, as well as .NET Micro Framework based applications that run on microcontrollers such as the Netduino and use peripherals such as sensors, servor, actuators, motor drivers, etc.
+Monkey.Robotics is a full-stack framework that aims to make Robotics and Wearable development much easier by providing a foundation that provides core functionality both for bulding both mobile apps that are Wearables/Robotics aware, as well as .NET Micro Framework based applications that run on microcontrollers such as the Netduino and use peripherals such as sensors, servor, actuators, motor drivers, etc.

 ## Architecture